kluctl/www-kluctl.io/content/en/docs/overview/philosophy.md

 Kluctl prefers practicability when possible, trying to make the daily life of a DevOps Engineer as comfortable as possible.

 ## Consistent CLI
 Commands try to be as consistent as possible, making it easy to remember how they are used.
 For example, a `diff` is used the same way as a `deploy`.
+This applies to all sizes and complexities of projects.
+A simple/single-application deployment is used the same way as a complex one, so that it is easy to switch between projects.

 ## Mostly declarative
 Kluctl tries to be declarative whenever possible, but loosens this in some cases to stay practical.